MicrosoftDocs/microsoft-style-guide/styleguide/scannable-content/lists.md

 Lists are a great way to present complex text in a way that's easy to scan.

-Lists
-work best when they have two to seven items.
+A list should have at least two items but no more than seven items.
 Each item should be fairly short—the reader should be able to see at least two, and preferably three, list items at a glance.
 It’s OK to have a couple of short paragraphs in a list item, but don’t exceed that length too often.

-Make items in a list parallel.
+Make all the items in a list consistent in structure.
 For example, each item should be a noun or a phrase that starts with a verb.

 ## Bulleted lists

 Use a bulleted list for things that have something in common but don’t need to appear in a particular order.<br />
-**Example**<br />The database owner can:
+**Examples**<br />The database owner can:

   - Create and delete a database.
   - Add, delete, or modify a document.
   - Add, delete, or modify any information in the database.

+<br />Bring your customers into focus
+  - Own your customer relationship.
+  - Create raving fans.
+  - Engage in new ways.

 ## Numbered lists